-Join Ben Long for an in-depth discussion in this video Metering modes, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Metering modes, part of Nikon D5100 Essential Training.

 Accurate metering is critical to getting good results from your camera.…Fortunately, metering technology is now so good that your camera should yield…correct exposure 80 to 90 percent of the time.…To help ensure that your metering results are good, your camera offers several…different metering modes.…Matrix metering divides your scene into a grid, meters each cell of the grid,…and then averages all of those results to come up with a single overall exposure setting.…The camera considers overall tonal distribution in the scene as well as…color and composition.…If you're using G or D series lenses, then it also factors in distances to…objects in your scene.…